emibotti/mushroom-api/README.md

 - Ruby 3.2.1
 - Rails 7.0.4.2
 - PostgreSQL
-- `wkhtmltopdf`: For PDF generation features in this application, `wkhtmltopdf` needs to be installed.
+- wkhtmltopdf: For PDF generation features in this application, `wkhtmltopdf` needs to be installed.
 Visit the [official wkhtmltopdf downloads page](https://wkhtmltopdf.org/downloads.html) to download the appropriate version for your operating system.
-Please follow the installation instructions provided on the site carefully and ensure you choose the correct package for your OS and architecture.
 Do not use `wkhtmltopdf` with untrusted HTML – be sure to sanitize any user-supplied HTML/JS to prevent security vulnerabilities.

 ### Installation & Usage